Jops-Garcia/crudAPI/README.md

 node index.js
 ```
 <p>
-  Now the API is prepared for use.
+  Now the API is ready to use.
 </p>

 <h2 id="routes">Routes</h2>